Ablativo/Documents/Evaluation.md

 * **Accuracy**: average error in calculating the distance from the statues.
 * **Precision**: how the system works overtime, how similar the various measurements are to each other, which does not necessarily mean that the system is accurate.
 * **Complexity**: complexity can be attributed to hardware, software needed for the system.
-* **Robustness**: the system's ability to resist interference and noise from nearby mobile devices.
 * **Scalability**: the scalability of a system ensures its normal operation even when the sphere of the application becomes larger.
 * **Cost**: the cost of a system like this can depend on several factors.
 The most important ones include money, time, space, weight, and energy.
 * **Security**: security means the danger that data sent through the system will be violated or accessed by third parties.